gruyaume/goops/docs/how_to/manage/index.md

 - [State](state.md)
 - [Workloads (on Kubernetes)](workloads_on_k8s.md)

-Using `goops`, you can also manage other resources not listed here (ex.
-Ports, Storage).
-For more information on managing those resources, refer to the [API Documentation :octicons-link-external-24:](https://pkg.go.dev/github.com/gruyaume/goops).
+You can also manage other resources not listed here (ex. ports, storage).
+For more information on managing those resources, refer to the [goops API Documentation :octicons-link-external-24:](https://pkg.go.dev/github.com/gruyaume/goops).